jjloomis/wordpress-adding-content-to-a-news-site/administrator-actions/adding-users.md

-# Adding a User and Working with Roles
+# Working with Roles and Adding Users

 Before adding a user, you need to understand user roles.
 Assigning the wrong role to a user puts the entire site in jeopardy.
 For example, a user with an Editor or Administrator role could potentially delete all of a site's content in less than five minutes.